Business Valuation Service

 It's simple, robust 5-step process:

-- We will send you a price quote along with terms and conditions
+- We will send you a price quote along with terms and conditions to accept.

-- Once you've accepted the offer, we will send you a quetionnaire about your company's past, present and future aspects
+- Once you've accepted the offer, we will send you a quetionnaire about your company's past, present and future aspects.

 The widely respected Discounted Cash Flow (DCF) method is used.
 DCF values the business entity as an asset, computing its present value from expected future cash flows.
-These cash flows are discounted back to today’s money value using the Cost of Equity.
+These cash flows are discounted back to today’s value using the Cost of Equity.
 This approach has the advantage of allowing the business value to be assessed directly, and under a range of risk assumptions, through varying the Cost of Equity (see the chart below).

 Cost of Equity: shall be understood as an opportunity cost, the rate of return that the business owner can expect to make on other undertakings of equivalent risk.
 The logic is: if you are considering investing in a business, then you have to earn more than you could make by investing the money elsewhere.
 It is the choices that you have today that should determine this opportunity cost, not choices that you might have had in the past.
 In addition, it has to be on equity investments of equivalent risk.
 Thus, the Cost of Equity should be higher for riskier businesses than safe, established ones with a solid track record.